Ks89/My-MEAN-website-client/README.md

 - cd ..
 - cd 'main folder of this project'
 - `npm start` (or `npm run build` for production)
-- Open your browser http://localhost:3300 (if not automatically opened)
+- Open your browser **http://localhost:3300** (if not automatically opened)

+If you want to start the admin page, go to **http://localhost:3300/admin.html**
+Attention: it's very unstable, because I decided to implement only some basic features.
+I'll improve it in the next alphas.

 ## Features
 Work in progress... (this is only an alpha, please be patient)